 Primate evolution started during the Cenozoic Era around 65 million years ago.
 Two events prompted the adaptive radiation of the mammals

-- The emergence of Angiosperms or flowering plants.
-Flowering plants produce fruits and seeds that are a high calorie food source for warm blooded animals.
-Mammals were a minor part of the fauna prior to the arrival of the angiosperms, but with a high quality food source, more and larger warm blooded animals were possible.
+- The emergence of Angiosperms (flowering plants produced fruits and seeds high in calories for warm blooded animals.
+Mammals were a minor part of the fauna prior to the arrival of the angiosperms, but with a high quality food source, they increased.

-- The extinction of the dinosaurs.
-This opened up many ecological niches, enabling mammals to proliferate.
-Previously mammals could only come out at night when cold-blooded reptiles were inactive, but their extinction enabled mammals to be active at all times of day or night and inhabit all environments
+- The extinction of the dinosaurs opened more ecological niches for mammals.
+Before, mammals could only come out at night when cold-blooded reptiles were inactive.
+After their extinction, mammals could inhabit all environments at any time.

 Primates evolved from generalized, tree dwelling, nocturnal mammals into a variety of families, genera and species, most of which are now extinct.

 Station 1: Geologic Time Scale

 The Geologic Time Scale (GTS) is a system used by geologists, paleontologists, and other earth scientists to refer to the chronological dating of Earth’s history.
 In this week’s module, you will watch a video that summarizes the geological and environmental changes of Earth’s history through the beginning of the Cenozoic era (the current era we are in now, and in which primate evolution has occurred).
 It is most important that you know which eon we are in (the Phanerozoic), the eras of the Phanerozoic, and the epochs of the Cenozoic era.